Hi |

 Warp - Vertical strands of weave that extend through the entire length of the rug.
 The warps are the yarns onto which the knots are tied and the wefts are woven.

-Washing - Chemical treatment of wool rugs that tones down the colors and gives the rug a soft texture.
+Washing - Chemical treatment of wool rugs that tones down the colours and gives the rug a soft texture.
 Sometimes imitates the effects of aging.
 Some purists believe that rugs should be allowed to age without the wash.

 Weft - Strands of yarn that run across the width of the rug between warp threads.
 The weft threads hold the pile knots in place.

 William Morris - An English design firm that was named for its establisher.
-The firm specialized in creating hybrid rugs of middle eastern designs combined with western tastes.
+The firm specialised in creating hybrid rugs of middle eastern designs combined with western tastes.
 Most beautiful designs could be found in institutional locations, such as grand hotels and government buildings.

 Wilton Side Woven - The Wilton side woven area rugs are woven in a fashion, but at a 90 degree angle to the above area occasion.
 Cotton backing is to give these area rugs a softer feel.